Belfast, Maine: New England’s Coastal Secret

 By Jennifer M. Eisenlau

 If the Vacation State is calling you, you should visit a mid-coast town just an hour east of Bangor.
-Having recently celebrated its 150th birthday, Belfast is northern New England at its best.
+Having recently celebrated its 170th birthday, Belfast Maine is northern New England at its best.

 Belfast is a great spot for a three-day getaway.
 By the time you drive into town, it will probably be dinner time.